Japanese spurge

 Pachysandra terminalis

 Japanese spurge (Pachysandra terminalis) is a groundcover suited to the Colorado Front Range.
-It matures to about 6–10 in tall and 18–36 in wide, needs medium water, and prefers part to shade.
-Needs acidic soil — chlorotic and weak in our alkaline clay without heavy amendment.
+It matures to about 6–10 in tall and 18–36 in wide, needs medium water, and prefers dappled sun to deep shade.
+Needs acidic soil, chlorotic and weak in our alkaline clay without heavy amendment.
 Best under pines where needle drop acidifies the soil.

 Photos